 Games and Resources

-The games below help children to develop a strong 'number feel' and develop early calculation strategies.
-The games are also simple and enjoyable to play!
+The games and resources below help children to develop a strong 'number feel' and develop efficient calculation strategies.
+A range of visual representations are used.
+The games are simple and enjoyable to play!

 The connect 4 games are played in pairs.
 Take turns to roll two dice: either find the sum or the difference of the numbers on the dice and choose the number to cross off.
 The winner is the first person to connect 4 boxes.
 This game improves calculation fluency and also develops strategic thinking!

 |Sum Connect 4||Roll two dice; cross off a number that is the sum.|

 |Difference Connect 4||Roll two dice; cross off a number that is the difference.|

 |Sum or Difference Connect 4||Roll two dice; cross off a number that is the sum or difference.|

 |Sum Connect 4 (4 to 9 dice)||Give children two dice with numbers 4 to 9 on each face.
 Roll the dice; cross off the number that is the sum.|